IT-Rafa/book_C_programming_language_2ed_by_KR/book/chapter_1/section_1.10/exercise_1-24/docs/exercise_1-24.md

 ---

 ## Answer
+- The quotes no closed in the same line are errors and will stop the read of file, showing the line and column where the error was detected

+I supposed that a escape sequence only have sense if it is inside a quotes.
+'\n' or "\n" -> are escape sequence
+/* \n *\     -> is not a escape sequence
+c code outside quotes,
+\n           ->   is not a escape sequence

 This solution dont't work very well.
 If there are two fails, a bad opened and a bad closed, the counter of symbols result in 0, so it don't find any problem.